ryanchua00/RooBot/README.md

 # RooBot

 Roobot is a telegram bot that pings users for daily updates for your favourite pets!
+This bot is named after my dog, Roody, and was created due to me being away on an exchange.
+And at the request of my girlfriend.

 ## Aims
 1. Daily alert at preset timing to ask for new pictures